 With your support, we can all be part of that change in making Earth a better place

 Materials we use in our products

-Kapok, also known as Silk cotton is taken from the pod of a tropical tree.
-This soft and plush fiber are air dried and untreated and used extensively in filling of cushions.
+Kapok, also known as Silk cotton, is taken from the pod of a tropical tree.
+Its soft and plush fibers are air dried and used extensively in filling of cushions.
 The main advantage of kapok is that it is lighter than cotton – definitely a better choice than poly fibre.
 Being a natural product, it is safe for the environment.

-Buck wheat hulls are our choice of filling the Zafu meditation cushions.
-They are a natural product and are untreated with chemicals.
-The buck wheat hulls are heat treated with Neem leaves prior to filling.
-They are great to sit on as they take the shape of the body, and provide good support.
-They provide good air flow and do not retain or emit heat, making them suitable for all climates.
+Natural buck wheat hulls are our choice of filling the Zafu meditation cushions.
+The buck wheat hulls are heat treated with Neem leaves (to destroy any insects)prior to filling.
+It takes the shape of the body, and provide good support making them an ideal choice of filling.
+It allows for air circulation within the cushion and does not retain or emit heat, making them suitable for use in all climates.

 Flax seeds & Lavender

 Flax seeds being another natural product is our choice for filling our eye pillows.
 It is not just useful for shutting out the light, but the gentle pressure it provides on the eyes along with the scent of lavender helps to relieve tension and stress.

 Our blocks are made from 100% cork which is sustainably sourced.
 They are a natural product taken from the bark of the tree and no trees are cut down in the process.
 Cork is light, antimicrobial and provides excellent support and are firmer than foam blocks.

 When the idea of bringing environmentally friendly yoga mats and accessories started to take shape, there was one thing my husband and I were very keen on.
 This project should not just be about encouraging the use of natural yoga products, but it should also be about giving back to the community which bring us these products.